 FSHS should focus on providing the essential services with regard to the physical and mental development of the studying age groups, including also certain specialist services.
 In addition to basic health and dental health, these services include mental health, and sexual health services and the expertise in skin conditions.
 Sufficient dental surgery services are also important.
 Students in a vulnerable and/or sensitive life situations should be better taken into account in the service supply of health care.
+The competence of FSHS treatment staff shall be ensured with additional education on diversity themes in order for all students be equally encountered at FSHS.
 Students should have influencing possibilities in choosing their own treating personnel.
 A student in need of treatment should not be bounced from one counter to another.
 The multi-professional service chains of social and healthcare services of students should be clarified.
 The focus of the activities of FSHS should remain in prevention and health promotion.